machengcheng2016/JGBA-pointcloud-attack/README.md

 ## Model
 Four victim classifiers are tested with, including [PointNet](https://github.com/fxia22/pointnet.pytorch), [PointNet++ (SSG)](https://github.com/erikwijmans/Pointnet2_PyTorch), [PointNet++ (MSG)](https://github.com/erikwijmans/Pointnet2_PyTorch), and [DGCNN](https://github.com/WangYueFt/dgcnn).

-If there raise errors when you run the codes about the four models, please try to solve them by yourself before contacting us.
-Because we just fork the codes from their official repo.
+If there raise any error when you run the codes about the four models, please try to solve it by yourself before contacting us.
+Because we just fork the codes from their official repo :mask:

 ## Performance
-The success rates of our JGBA attack on both untargeted attack and targeted attack are satisfying, because we are the first to break the SOR defense directly.
+The success rates of our JGBA attack on both untargeted attack and targeted attack are satisfying, because we propose to break the SOR defense directly.
+Please refer more experimental results to the final version of our paper.

 ![GitHub](https://github.com/machengcheng2016/JGBA-pointcloud-attack/blob/master/fig/untargeted.png "Untargeted Attack Success Rate")

 ![Github](https://github.com/machengcheng2016/JGBA-pointcloud-attack/blob/master/fig/targeted.png "Targeted Attack Success Rate")

-Please refer more experimental results to the final version of our paper.